SwineHerd21/deep-chip/README.md

 The "Cycles" counter shows shows the progress of the current frame.
 You can set yourself how many cycles to execute per frame.
 Press "Reset" to reset the interpreter to its inital state and reload the ROM (it will be loaded from the app's memory, not the original file).

-To change what CHIP-8 extension the interpreter runs as, click the "CHIP-8" text in the bottom panel.
+To change what CHIP-8 variant the interpreter runs as, click the "CHIP-8" text in the bottom panel.

 The "Quirks" tab allows configuration of interpreter quirks as specified in [Timendus' quirks test ROM](https://github.com/Timendus/chip8-test-suite?tab=readme-ov-file#quirks-test).
 The quirks have tooltips to explain what they do.